Kelce agreed to a restructured contract for 2021 on Friday, Ian Rapoport of NFL Network reports.

 Kelce played through an MCL sprain, a broken foot and an elbow injury last season, Zach Berman of The Philadelphia Inquirer reports.

 Kelce was able to tough out all three injuries and proclaimed Monday that he's fully healthy heading into the offseason program.
 He just signed a one-year extension with the Eagles on March 2 and is expected to be the highest paid center in the league next season.
 The deal is merited, given his willingness to play through injury and Super Bowl champion resume.

 Kelce signed a one-year contraction extension with the Eagles on Saturday, Adam Schefter of ESPN reports.

 The deal is expected to make Kelce the highest paid center in the league while simultaneously providing the Eagles a small amount of cap space this offseason.
 There were rumors Kelce might consider retiring after dealing with a troubling elbow injury for much of the season, but those talks should be put to rest with the veteran now signed through the 2021 campaign.

 Kelce (elbow) was a full participant in Wednesday's practice, Mike Kaye of NJ.com reports.

-Kelce (elbow) is fine after exiting Sunday's game against New Orleans, Daniel Gallen of The Harrisburg Patriot-News reports.
+Kelce (elbow) is "fine" despite exiting Sunday's game against New Orleans, Daniel Gallen of The Harrisburg Patriot-News reports.

-The specifics of Kelce's elbow injury are unclear but it isn't thought to be something that will force him to miss much game time, if any.
-He should be considered questionable for Week 12 for the time being, with his practice status later this week giving a better indication of his ability to play Sunday.
+The specifics of Kelce's elbow injury are unclear, but it isn't thought to be something that will force him to miss much game time, if any.
+He should be considered questionable for Week 12 for the time being, with his practice status later this week giving a better indication of his ability to play next Sunday against the Giants.